 How to Set max_split_size

-You can set max split size mb using the PYTORCH_CUDA_ALLOC_CONF
+You can set max split size mb using the PYTORCH_CUDA_ALLOC_CONF environment variable:

 export PYTORCH_CUDA_ALLOC_CONF=max_split_mb:50